Written By Abhishek Jain

 There are several different techniques of data destruction.
-An organization needs to choose a suitable technique based on factors like storage media type, internal policy mandates, audit and compliance requirement, logistic and financial constraints, technical expertise, etc. This section outlines the three most prevalent data destruction techniques, namely:
+An organization needs to choose a suitable technique based on factors like storage media type, internal policy mandates, audit and compliance requirements, logistic and financial constraints, technical expertise, etc. This section outlines the three most prevalent data destruction techniques, namely:

-The Overwriting technique is based on replacing the target data stored on all user addressable memory locations with non-sensitive data or binary patterns.
+The Overwriting technique is based on replacing the target data stored on all user-addressable memory locations with non-sensitive data or binary patterns.
 Commercially, overwriting is also known as data erasure, which is implemented using specialized software tools.
 The data erasure software overwrites the addressable storage locations on the media using specific binary patterns and passes based on global data erasure standards such as NIST 800-88, DoD 5220.22-M, etc.

 Advantages of Overwriting / Secure Data Erasure: